osequi/somenage/README.md

 # Somenage

 A design system for ozeki<sup>[1](#1)</sup> in Typescript and React.
+Best for static sites like blogs and marketing sites.

 ## Features

-- Semantic HTML5
+- Renders Semantic HTML5 code.
 -

 ## Built on

-- Next.js, to have a static site for testing.
-- Typescript, for scalability and more error-prone code
+- Typescript, for scalability and better code.
+- Emotion, for style objects and functions.
+- Next.js, for static site rendering.
-- Jest, for testing theme and hooks
+- Jest, for testing theme, hooks and components.
-- JsDoc, to generate API documentation
+- JsDoc, to generate API documentation.

 ## Footnotes